idimitriadis0/TranslateOnLinux/docs/index.md

 [Heartsome](https://github.com/heartsome/translationstudio8) is a discontinued commercial CAT tool software that is now open sourced and offered gratis.

-The software starts getting old (it is no longer developed for more than 4 years now), but sports some nice capabilities that make it useful to keep around.
+The software itself is getting old (it is no longer developed for more than 5 years now), but sports some nice capabilities that make it useful to keep around.

 It also offers a separate [Heartsome TMX Editor](https://github.com/heartsome/tmxeditor8) for editing TMX memories.

-**Platforms:** GNU/Linux, Windows, OS X.
+**Platforms:** GNU/Linux, Windows, macOS.
-**Supported formats:** see GitHub page.
+**Supported formats:** see [GitHub](https://github.com/heartsome/translationstudio8) page.
 **Support:** [GitHub page](https://github.com/heartsome/translationstudio8) has links for user manual, quick start guide and file conversion guide.
 **License:** Open sourced.
 **Cost:** Gratis.